PrefectHQ/prefect-background-task-examples/README.md

 make
 ```

-Step 4: Run `docker compose up` to start the servers in the containers.
+Step 4: Run `docker compose up` to start the server and worker in the containers.

 ```bash
 docker compose up